open/close all folders

 - Terrible Artist: Tokiya is very earnest about his artwork, even though his drawings look like something made by a small child.

 - The Perfectionist: Most of what he has achieved in his career is the result of very hard work.
+For example, according to the games he was pitch deaf when he started singing: look at him now.

 - Vitriolic Best Buds: With Otoya, Tokiya being the jerk.
 When asked to describe what they like in each other, Otoya rattles off many of Tokiya's good points while Tokiya barely manages to squeeze out two; and then he claims he didn't mean them.
 Even so he acknowledges Otoya as his best friend and rival, and wants to sing together with him.